mariasfiraiala/PA-Project1/README.md

 **Task3**

-We've applied the same approach as in **Task2** in order to reduce the problem and used a third dimension in the `dp` matrix for the total number of dishes the friends will ask for.
+We've applied the same approach as in **Task2** in order to reduce the problem and used a second matrix, besides `dp` to keep the previous solution for the total number of dishes the friends will ask for.

-Following this idea, for a given (i, cap, j) state of the loop, the indeces signify:
+Following this idea, for a given (j, i, cap) state of the loop, the indeces signify:

+* j = we've used j elements until now

 * i = we choose the i-th element

 * cap = the knapsack has cap capacity

-* j = we've used j elements until now

 #### Complexity